Your basket

 £9,107.49

-Latest news from The Lily Foundation: Tuesday, 18th October 2022
+Latest news from The Lily Foundation

 When Liz Curtis set up The Lily Foundation with her family in 2007, her aim was to raise £50,000 to support people affected by mitochondrial disease.
 15 years later, the charity has raised £8.5 million, and Liz’s steadfast commitment to improving the lives of mito patients and their families has won her an MBE.

-Today Liz Curtis was awarded an MBC by Princess Anne at Windsor Castle.
+In October 2023, Liz Curtis was awarded an MBC by Princess Anne at Windsor Castle.
 Accompanied by her husband, Dave and daughters, Liz commented:

 “What an incredible experience it has been, receiving my MBE at Windsor Castle.
 From the minute we arrived we’ve been made to feel super special, everyone has taken such great care to ensure our day has been a memorable one.